Croatia What to visit

 What is the best way to get to Hvar?

-The most visited side of the island is its left side, where the towns of Stari Grad and Hvar are located.
-One of the most convenient and fastest ways is to go by boat from Split to Stari Grad with the company Jadrolinija.
+The most visited part of Hvar is its western side, home to Stari Grad and the town of Hvar.
+One of the most convenient and popular options is to take a ferry from Split to Stari Grad with Jadrolinija.
 The trip takes about 2 hours.

 Alternatively, you can also take a ferry in Drvenik (1h40 drive from Split) to Sućuraj, which is at the other end of the island of Hvar.
 The drive is long, but the ferry trip is much shorter (30 minutes only).